Borrow and return

 If you are a student or employee at Lund University, the LU card is valid as a library card.
 Others get a library card at one of Lund University's libraries.

 Use our library catalogue LUBcat to search for literature, both printed and electronic, and see where it is located.
-If it is kept in the stacks or in external storage, you need to order it.
 If the item is already out on loan, you can queue for it.
 You can choose from which of the University Libraries you want to retrieve it.

 In LUBcat you can also check your loans.

 We have a transport system between our libraries, which means that you can collect and return books at any library.
 Books, returned in book drops, are checked in the following working day.
-Course books that are overdue then, will generate an overdue fee (10 SEK per day).
+Course books that then are overdue, will generate an overdue fee (10 SEK per day).

 You have an obligation to observe the length of the loan period and to return your borrowed items no later than the due date.
 We try to assist you in managing your loans and avoiding fines by sending you e-mail reminders and overdue notices.
 These are sent as a courtesy only, please note that you cannot rely on them.
 You are, regardless of the circumstances, responsible for all your borrowed materials being returned on time.